 “Yeah.
 Just Mark.
 Like, dependable, deprec— deceptively chaotic.
 Probably late to everything, but somehow still gets promoted.”

-“That’s… weirdly accurate,” Soahn murmured, and Minjae threw a pillow at him.
+“That’s… weirdly accurate,” Soahn murmured, and Minjae threw a pillow at him without looking, the motion lazy but well-aimed.

 “See?
 I’m good at this!”
 Kairo said triumphantly.

-Onyx sighed.
+Onyx let out a slow breath that might have been a sigh if it hadn’t hitched halfway through.
 “This is what happens when you give him alcohol.”

-Kairo pointed at him next.
+Kairo pointed at him next, arm cutting through the dim light.
 “And you’d be… Reece.
 Definitely Reece.
-The guy who says he’s not coming to the party but shows up anyway, wearing black, looking like he is the party.
+The guy who says he’s not coming to the party but shows up anyway, wearing black and looking like he is the party.
 A really scary, dangerous party.”

-Kairo spun back around to Rayne.
+Kairo spun back around to Rayne, chair creaking under the motion.
 “Now you’re tricky.”

 “I’m flattered.”